-Emerging Markets generally are not as efficient as those in developed countries.
+European emerging markets generally are not as efficient as those in European developed countries.
 In some cases, a market for a security may not exist locally, and transactions will need to be made on a neighbouring exchange.
-Volume and liquidity levels in Emerging Markets are lower than in developed countries.
-When seeking to sell emerging market securities, little or no market may exist for such securities.
-In addition, issuers based in Emerging Markets are not generally subject to uniform accounting and financial reporting standards, practices and requirements comparable to those applicable to issuers based in developed countries, thereby potentially increasing the risk of fraud or other deceptive practices.
-Furthermore, the quality and reliability of official data published by the governments or securities exchanges in Emerging Markets may not accurately reflect the actual circumstances being reported.
+Volume and liquidity levels in European emerging markets are lower than in European developed countries.
+When seeking to sell European emerging market securities, little or no market may exist for such securities.
+In addition, issuers based in European emerging markets are not generally subject to uniform accounting and financial reporting standards, practices and requirements comparable to those applicable to issuers based in European developed countries, thereby potentially increasing the risk of fraud or other deceptive practices.
+Furthermore, the quality and reliability of official data published by the governments or securities exchanges in European emerging markets may not accurately reflect the actual circumstances being reported.

-The issuers of some emerging market securities, such as banks and other financial institutions, may be subject to less stringent regulations than would be the case for issuers in developed countries and, therefore, potentially carry greater risks.
-Custodial expenses and transaction costs for a portfolio of Emerging Markets securities generally are higher than for a portfolio of securities of issuers based in developed countries.
+The issuers of some European emerging market securities, such as banks and other financial institutions, may be subject to less stringent regulations than would be the case for issuers in European developed countries and, therefore, potentially carry greater risks.
+Custodial expenses and transaction costs for a portfolio of European emerging markets securities generally are higher than for a portfolio of securities of issuers based in European developed countries.